Employer of Record (EOR) in Poland

-How do EOR services in Poland work?
+How does an EOR in Poland work?

-Requirements for employment in Poland
+What legal requirements exist for employment in Poland

 Obtaining a tax identification number